-Model A is equipped with 1 Dual Radiant Surface Element at right front position (See Figure 2).
-Model B is equipped with 2 dual radiant surface element located at the right front and left front positions (See Figure 3).
+Your model is equipped with 1 or 2 Dual Radiant Surface Elements at right front position (See Figure 2) and at left front position.
 Symbols on the control panel are used to indicate which coil of the dual radiant element will heat.
-The O symbol indicates that only the inner coil will heat (Figures 2, 3 and 4).
-The O symbol indicates that both inner and outer coils will heat (Figures 5, 6 and 7).
+The O symbol indicates that only the inner coil will heat (Figures 2 & 3).
+The O symbol indicates that both inner and outer coils will heat (Figures 4 & 5).
 You may switch from either coil setting at any time during cooking.